 The accomplishments, milestones, awards and news of UConn School of Law alumni:

-Jason Weida '05 and Kyley Weida of Hingham, Massachusetts, happily announce the birth of their daughter, Sailor Marian, on December 12, 2017.
-Sailor is the third child in the Weida family.
-The oldest, Bowen, is six and Alden is three.
+Jason Weida '05 and Kyley Weida of Hingham, Massachusetts, happily announce the birth of their fourth child and third daughter, Hollis Grey, on Nov.
+1, 2019.
+Hollis joins siblings Bowen, Alden and Sailor.

 Felicia Hunt has joined Hassett and George.
 Hunt is a divorce and family lawyer with trial experience, including international child custody and kidnapping cases.

 Luke Tashjian ‘06 will address the New Canaan Men’s Club in New Canaan, Connecticut on Friday, Oct.
 11, 2019.
 Tashjian, a partner in the Trusts & Estates, Business Law, and Tax departments at Whitman Breed Abbott & Morgan LLC, will discuss selected 2019 Connecticut legislative session tax changes.